 7:30 AMDoors Open – Continental Breakfast Served 8:00 – 8:05 SID President Welcome 8:05 – 8:10 Conference Overview from Conference Chair

-8:10 – 10:30 Economic Health of the Display Supply Chain/Where Is the Growth and Profits/Best Investment Outlook This session will examine the results and outlook for the display supply chain and determine where growth and profits are most likely.
+8:10 – 10:35 Economic Health of the Display Supply Chain/Where Are the Profits and Growth/Best Investment Outlook This session will examine the results and outlook for the display supply chain and determine where growth and profits are most likely.
 Leading companies in the display supply chain will present the outlook for their layer and why they are most likely to outperform.

 Display Supply Chain Health and Outlook

 Ross Young, CEO, DSCC, to present the 2016 results and 2017 and beyond outlook for each layer of the display supply chain.
-He will discuss how the LCD market went from surplus to shortage in 2016, what the supply/demand outlook is for 2017 and beyond, why the equipment market is booming and will continue to boom through at least 2018 and who are likely to be the winners and best investment opportunities.
+He will discuss how the LCD market went from surplus to shortage in 2016, what the supply/demand outlook is for 2017 and beyond and why the equipment market is booming and will continue to remain at elevated levels for years.
+He will also discuss the outlook for flexible OLEDs and indicate which companies are likely to be the winners and best investment opportunities.

 Global End Market Outlook

-Bob O’Brien, President, DSCC, will provide his outlook for the major display markets including TVs, phones, monitors and mobile PCs and major trends within each market.
+Bob O’Brien, President, DSCC, will provide his outlook for the major display markets and major trends within each market.

 Enabling Flexible, Rollable and Foldable Touch Screens